Cost-Aware Learning: Introduction

 \section{Introduction}

-Stochastic gradient descent (SGD) theory typically focuses on the number of steps required to attain a certain error tolerance.
-Implicitly, this analysis assumes that taking a gradient step on any data point incurs an identical computational cost.
-However, in modern foundation model training, the assumption of uniform cost is not always true.
-For example, in Reinforcement Learning from Human Feedback (RLHF) \citep{ouyang2022training}, computing the policy gradient on a long reasoning trace requires significantly more FLOPs than on a concise response.
+Stochastic gradient descent (SGD)~\citep{nemirovsky1983wiley} theory typically measures convergence in terms of the number of gradient steps required to reach a target error.
+This implicitly assumes that gradient evaluation on any data point incurs an identical computational cost.
+However, in modern language model training, the assumption of uniform cost is not always true.
+For example, in reinforcement learning for language models~\citep{ouyang2022training, shao2024deepseekmath}, the FLOPs required to compute a policy gradient scale linearly with sequence length, meaning a long reasoning trace can cost an order of magnitude more than a concise response.

-Motivated by the computational gap, we consider the problem of \emph{Cost-Aware Learning}, where each training sample incurs a known, non-uniform computational cost.
-While our primary objective remains to learn an estimator with small error, this setting introduces a secondary objective: \emph{minimizing the cost of training}.
-In particular, we consider a fixed training set on which the objective is to optimize a convex function.
-Each sample has an associated cost which is known, and incurred only when using that sample with the learning algorithm.

-We derive an algorithm called Cost-Aware SGD, which minimizes the cost of training to attain $\e$ error.
-This algorithm leverages principles of importance sampling \citep{kloek1978bayesian, beygelzimer2009importance} to achieve small error while minimizing the associated cost.
-We further extend our analysis to perform dataset selection prior to training; this introduces a controlled bias into the estimator in exchange for a potentially significant reduction in overall training cost.

-Having established the optimal strategy in theory, we turn our attention to LLM post-training.
-In particular, we integrate principles of Cost-Aware Learning with GRPO~\citep{shao2024deepseekmath} to introduce the Cost-Aware GRPO algorithm.
-In standard language model training, the number of FLOPs required to train on a sequence of tokens depends linearly on the number of tokens in that sequence.
-Hence, we consider the cost associated with each sample to be the number of tokens in a prompt and response.
-As such, Cost-Aware GRPO focuses on preserving the accuracy of the learned model while minimizing the FLOPs used in policy optimization.

-In Cost-Aware GRPO, we use the sampling strategy derived from our theoretical insights rather than standard sampling for policy optimization.
-At a high level, this sampling strategy aims to favor training on responses which have larger gradient norms and fewer tokens.
-We show that applying the optimal sampling distribution to the GRPO setting allows us to train a model with the same performance while reducing the FLOPs necessary to compute policy gradients throughout training.
+Motivated by this computational heterogeneity, we study the problem of \emph{Cost-Aware Learning}: given a finite-sum objective where each component has a known evaluation cost $c_i$, how should one sample gradients to reach $\e$-error at a minimum total cost?
+We propose Cost-Aware SGD, which leverages importance sampling \citep{kloek1978bayesian, beygelzimer2009importance} to derive the optimal sampling distribution $p_i^* \propto G_i/\sqrt{c_i}$, where $G_i$ is the Lipschitz constant (gradient norm bound) of component $i$.

+We analyze the cost-improvement over uniform and variance-reduction baselines, and validate this in a synthetic setting.
+Since exact gradient norms are often unavailable in practice, we characterize the sub-optimality of using a proxy distribution.
+We establish an information-theoretic lower bound for cost-aware learning, which motivates a subset selection algorithm.
+Finally, we show that the derived sampling strategy extends beyond convex objectives.